tsredanovic/cfw-formulator/README.md

   - Used to integrate with Discord, sends form data to the defined webhook
   - Learn more on how to set it up [here](https://support.discord.com/hc/en-us/articles/228383668)

+### Slack configuration

+- `SLACK_WEBHOOK_URL`
+  - Optional
+  - Used to integrate with Slack, sends form data to the defined webhook
+  - Learn more on how to set it up [here](https://api.slack.com/messaging/webhooks)

 ## Responses